chriso/redback/README.md

 - **KeyPair** - Uses two hash structures and an auto-incrementing key to assign an ID to each unique value
 - **SocialGraph** - Similar to Twitter's (following vs. followers)
 - **CappedList** - A list with a fixed length
+- **FullText** - A full text index with support for stop words, stemming and basic boolean search

 *More coming soon!*